 Exposure to low levels of H2S can cause burning eyes, sore throat, coughing, and shortness of breath.

 Did you know hydrogen sulfide scrubbers are comprised of a vertical tower or two towers in series?
 The dangerous H2S gas enters at the bottom of the vertical tower, which contains water and often a neutralizing chemical agent like chlorine or caustic.
-These towers are typically made from fiberglass because of its ability to withstand corrosive conditions.
-However, carbon steel and stainless steel can be used with special coatings on higher temperature scrubbers.
+These towers are typically made from fiberglass because of their ability to withstand corrosive conditions.
+However, carbon steel and stainless steel can be used with special coatings on higher-temperature scrubbers.

 DeLoach Industries manufactures hydrogen sulfide scrubbers engineered for maximum removal efficiency and with operation and maintenance in mind.
 And with the use of AI "Artificial Intelligence" is a much more cost-effective design.
 Their 60 years of design and manufacturing experience produce reliable water treatment systems and hydrogen sulfide scrubbers.